Borodin-Atamanov/csv-bulk-find-and-replace/README.md

-# csv_mass_replacer
-Multiple text replacement in CSV files.
+Bulk find and replace in CSV files